triviality/old_blog_that_supports_sage/_posts/2015-03-20-Character-Theory.md

 <!--more-->

-This really should have come out earlier, but I got side-tracked by some cosmetic issues for this site (notice any changes?).
-I'm also trying to embed SageCells into Markdown-generated slideshows that can be served on GitHub Pages, so look out for that!

 ## Basic Definitions and Properties

 Given a representation $(V,\rho)$ of a group $G$, its [**character**](http://en.wikipedia.org/wiki/Character_theory){:target="_blank"} is a map $ \chi: G \to \mathbb{C}$ that returns the [trace](http://en.wikipedia.org/wiki/Trace_(linear_algebra)){:target="_blank"} of the matrices given by $\rho$: